Gug028/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 This file executes a script that displays the result of BREATH to the power LOVE 11-binary_to_decimal
-This file executes a script that converts a number from base 2 to base 10
+This file executes a script that converts a number from base 2 to base 10 12-combinations
+This file executes a script that prints all possible combinations of two letters, except oo